 Turn Them Into a Birdhouse or Bird Feeder

-If you like birds or want to get into bird-watching, then you might want to turn your old running shoes into a birdhouse or bird feeder.
+If you like birds or want to get into bird-watching, turn your old running shoes into a birdhouse or bird feeder.

-Install them on trees if you want a birdhouse (even if it’s kinda funny looking) or hang them on a tree or off your balcony with some seeds in them.
+Install them on trees if you want a birdhouse (even if it’s kinda funny looking).
+Hang a shoe on a tree or off your balcony with some seeds in it for a feeder.
 Birds will find it quickly, and it will be a huge hit.

 Save Your Shoelaces